msi-ris/Tutorials/mpgi_msi.md

     - Flowcell ID
     - Lane number

-    Additionally, keep your computational analyses as scripts with detailed comments.
+    Additionally, maintain your computational analyses as scripts with detailed comments.
 Your collaborators, your supervisor, your peer reviewers, and most importantly, your future self will need to know how you performed an analysis.
 Be sure your scripts document at least the following